We go a little bit crazy preserving the deliciousness of fresh apples. Here are 10 simple steps to walk you through how to can applesauce.

 - cooling-thick towel layers on the counter that will not be disturbed for 24 hours

 I love to use my colander because it holds the perfect amount of chopped apples to fill up the boiling pot again.
 You can just as easily fill up a kitchen sink and wash them there.

 Check over the apples and cut out any visible bruising.
 Then, use a corer/slicer to get rid of the core and easily see how good the inside is.
 Unfortunately my good corer/slicer broke last year after many years, so I just had this one.
 Make sure you have a good corer/slicer that has a blade that sits flush with your cutting board.
 After they are sliced, take the time to cut out any worm holes or other gross parts.
 (I purposely left some worm holes in the apples pictured to show how easy it is to cut those parts out once the apples are sliced)

 Put the apple slices into boiling water and wait until the water reaches a boil again.
 Cooking time will vary depending on how many apple slices you put in at once.
 Try to get as little of the water out of the pot as possible, scooping them out with a slotted spoon and using that same water to boil the next batch of apple slices.

 I use a Victorio Strainer which works wonders.
 I don’t have to worry about peeling my apples, or getting every little bit of the core out because the strainer will take that all out for me.
 If you like super smooth applesauce, this is the way to go.

-My 8 and 7 year old were even able to man this station by themselves this year.
-One would push the apples through the hopper while the other turned the crank.
-While they were cranking the apples through the strainer, I would scoop the applesauce into the jars and put the lids on them.
+My kids love manning this station by themselves.
+One pushes the apples through the hopper while the other turns the crank.
+While they crank the apples through the strainer, I scoop the applesauce into the jars and put the lids on them.